Dynamical system analysis at background and perturbation levels: Quintessence in severe disadvantage comparing to $\Lambda$CDM: Conclusions

-\emph{Conclusions} -- We performed for the first time a dynamical system analysis of both the background and perturbation equations, of $\Lambda$CDM and quintessence scenarios.
+We performed for the first time a dynamical system analysis of both the background and perturbation equations, of $\Lambda$CDM cosmology and quintessence scenario with exponential potential.
 In the former case, the incorporation of perturbations does not change the stability of the late-time attractor of the background equations, and the system still results in the dark-energy dominated, de Sitter solution, having passed from the correct dark-matter era with $\gamma\approx 6/11$ (actually in this scenario one extracts analytical solutions).
-However, in the case of quintessence, the incorporation of perturbation ruins the stability of the background evolution, and the only conditionally stable point corresponds to a dark-matter dominated universe with a dust dark-energy sector, not favored by observation.
-This can only become worse if one extends the analysis in the non-standard cases of a general $w_m$ or $c_{\mathrm{eff}}^{2}$.
-In summary, the above results are a severe disadvantage of quintessence cosmology comparing to $\Lambda$CDM paradigm.
+However, in the case of quintessence, the incorporation of perturbation changes the stability and properties of the background evolution, and the only conditionally stable points present either an exponentially increasing matter clustering not favored by observations, or Laplacian instabilities, and thus not physically interesting.
+In summary, the above results are a severe disadvantage of quintessence with exponential potential, (which is the archetype scenario due to the well-posed theoretical justification of exponential potentials) comparing to $\Lambda$CDM paradigm.